prog4biol/pfb2024/problemsets/Python_04_problemset.md

 Python 4 Problem Set -- Lists and Loops
 ===================

-1. For the next series of tasks about lists use the **interpreter**:
+1. List manipulation: For the next series of tasks about lists use the **interpreter**:
 	a.
 Create a list of 5 of your favorite things.
 	b.
 Use the `print()` function to print your list.
 	c.
 Use the `print()` function to print out the middle element.